 COVID-19 Update: Designated an essential service by Governor Cuomo and New York State, we are stepping up to rescue and deliver more food to meet the need during this unprecedented time, and we’ll work hard to make sure all children in New York City and their families have enough food.

 Our volunteers are critical to our work year-round, but we especially need their support now, while we are ramping up our food rescue operations.
 We have adjusted our volunteer experience in accordance with guidelines from the Centers for Disease Control and Prevention (CDC) and the New York City and State Departments of Health, and are requiring all volunteers to abide by our updated Volunteer Policies (linked on our Volunteer Portal).
-Additionally, requirements from the City of New York stipulate that we only engage volunteers under the age of 65 if they have been fully vaccinated.
+Additionally, requirements from the City of New York stipulate that we only engage volunteers over the age of 65 if they have been fully vaccinated.
 As a reminder, you should still not volunteer if you are currently diagnosed with or experiencing symptoms of COVID-19, have traveled to a location that requires a quarantine, or have a health condition that places you at risk of severe COVID-19 illness.

 Please check our Volunteer Portal for upcoming opportunities.
 Haven’t volunteered with City Harvest before?
 You’ll need to attend a virtual orientation before joining us out in the field.